abarker/camel-snake-pep8/README.rst

 A recent version of Rope is recommended for Python 3 compatibility.

-To install the program just clone or download the git repository and execute the main file ``camel_snake_pep8.py``.
+To install the program just clone or download the git repository and run the main file ``camel_snake_pep8.py``.
 The program is currently a single module (so you could alternately just copy that file).